williamDunn/Notes/Java/README.md

     -  enhanced for loop
         - for(declaration : expression)
 -  Loop control statements
-    -  break statement
+    -  break statement (used to terminate the loop immediately)
-    -  continue statement
+    -  continue statement (used to skip the current iteration of the loop)

 -----------------------------
 # Decision Making Statements